 - Synergetics—Fundamental Attributes of the Theory of Self-Organization and Its Meaning for Economics(OPEN Access)

-Although I am extremely interested in reading anything relating to entrepreneurship and complexity, I totally disagree with the “Entrepreneurship Mindset” as the purpose view in the paper promoted by Liening.
+Although I am extremely interested in reading anything relating to entrepreneurship and complexity, I totally disagree with the “Entrepreneurship Mindset” as the purpose of Entrepreneurship Education promoted by Liening.
 To see my reasons check this, this, this, this, this and this

-It is very easy to fall into the trap of traditional representative cognitive psychology and its lazy dependence on decontextualized hard or impossible to define concepts.
-It is worse when you are an outsider looking at education and learning science for the first time.
-Check my earlier blogposts.
-All or most of them were from this reductionistic cognitive science perspective.
+It is very easy to fall into the trap of traditional representational cognitive psychology and its lazy dependence on decontextualized hard or impossible to define concepts like Mindset.

-It is essential to read people whom we disagree with, but a serious issue arises when we start to blindly believe everything they say.
-Especially true if one doesn’t have the necessary expertise and diversity in hs or her system to figure out the flaws of the argument.
+It is confusing when you as an outsider looks at education and learning science for the first time to find application ideas.
+It is very easy to be trapped in a cultish eco-chamber.
+Even though I agree that It is essential to read people whom we disagree with, a serious issue arises when we start to blindly believe everything they say.
+This is especially true if one doesn’t have the necessary expertise and diversity in their system to figure out the flaws of the argument.

-Paul A. Kirschner who is one of the most reductionist of all the education scholars with his famous works like, “Why Minimal Guidance During Instruction Does Not Work” is also famous for his work on learning in complexity, ” Ten steps to complex learning”.
+Example; Paul A. Kirschner who is one of the most reductionist of all the education scholars with his famous works like, “Why Minimal Guidance During Instruction Does Not Work” is also famous for his work on learning in complexity, ” Ten steps to complex learning”.
+A new observer might be mistaken to believe that Kirschner is the go to authority in complexity in education.
+This is a huge mistake.
+This points to serious issues with the application of synergetics in particular and complexity science in general without any understanding of domain epistemology.

-- Those with domain expertise may use complexity to fit in with their long-accumulated path dependency.
+- Those with domain expertise may use complexity theory to fit in with their long-accumulated path dependency.

 - They may use a complexity tag to avoid being called a reductionist.